instagibbs/bolts/XX-eltoo-transactions.md

 #### Ephemeral Anchor Output

-A single shared anchor output, also known as ephemeral dust, is attached to the settlement transaction.
+A single shared anchor output, also known as ephemeral anchor, is attached to the settlement transaction.
 This MUST be spent in a relay package to be considered for block inclusion.

 This output contains the scriptpubkey of: